-This is definitely the one I’m most excited about.
-On the Boom Learning™ website, students can complete digital task cards using TEI skills like selecting “hot spot” answers and moving objects.
-You can differentiate for your students by assigning different card “decks” to different kids.
-And the best part is that the cards are self-checking, so students get immediate feedback about their answers (and you can view their progress as they go).
-Every teacher I’ve talked to about these say that their students LOVE the interactive piece.
+The best part is that the cards are self-checking, so students get immediate feedback about their answers.
+Plus, you can monitor students’ progress.
+Every teacher I’ve talked to says their students LOVE the interactive piece.
 And they love that it’s paperless and low-prep!

 The video below shows an example of some types of questions students can practice on the Boom website.
 (These are from one of my 4th grade math SOL review decks.)

 You can set up a free or paid Boom account through the Boom Learning website.
 If you purchase a Boom cards set on Teachers Pay Teachers, you get a free 3-month trial membership.
 You can buy decks that are already made and ready to go, or you can create your own!

-If you’re interested in checking out Boom, start with these two free Boom card sets I’ve created!
+If you’re interested in checking out Boom, start with these free Boom card sets I’ve created!